PETA wants Bob Evans Farms investigated - Xenia Gazette

 XENIA — The world’s largest animal rights organization wants local authorities to look into how Bob Evans Farms in Xenia Township treats its sows.

-In a letter dated July 18, PETA is asking City of Xenia Prosecutor Ron Lewis to investigate the company’s slaughter practices on Birch Road in Xenia Township after it obtained a U.S. Department of Agriculture report revealing possible violations.
+In a letter dated July 18, PETA — People for the Ethical Treatment of Animals — is asking City of Xenia Prosecutor Ron Lewis to investigate the company’s slaughter practices on Birch Road in Xenia Township after it obtained a U.S. Department of Agriculture report revealing possible violations.

 The letter asks Lewis to file criminal cruelty to animals charges against the facility and the workers responsible for the animals’ suffering, as appropriate.